emk/rust-musl-builder/README.md

 If you need an especially common library, please feel free to submit a pull request adding it to the main `Dockerfile`!
 We'd like to support popular Rust crates out of the box.

+## Development notes

+After modifying the image, run `./test-image` to make sure that everything works.

 [Alpine Linux container]: https://hub.docker.com/_/alpine/
 [musl-libc]: http://www.musl-libc.org/